Bruno12221/tradingview-alert-bot-binance/README.md

 # tradingview-alert-bot-binance
-This bot uses tradingview alerts to execute trades on Binance
+This bot uses tradingview email alerts to execute trades on Binance